osm2vectortiles/osm2vectortiles/docs/create-map-with-mapbox-studio-classic.md

 Now you are based of the vector tiles from Mapbox Streets.
 To use our free and Open Source vector tiles you need to `Change Source` in `Layers`.

-Enter the [TileJSON](https://github.com/mapbox/tilejson-spec) url of our vectortiles server `vectortiles.osm2vectortiles.org/world.json`.
+Enter the [TileJSON](https://github.com/mapbox/tilejson-spec) URL of our vectortiles server `https://osm2vectortiles.tileserver.com/v1.json`.
 You can later replace this with your own vector tiles server if you want to serve everything by yourself.

 Because our vector tiles are to a large part Mapbox Streets compatible you won't see any drastic changes.